 When Apple realized that many Mac users weren’t doing this regularly, they created Time Machine, and it has come preinstalled on every Mac since 2006.
 It’s quite a good backup app, and I hope you use it—I certainly do!

 But not everyone is a fan.
 Some Mac users feel that it’s old and dated.
 Others complain it doesn’t work the way they want.
 Some feel it doesn’t offer all of the features they need.
 And there are some who just don’t like it.

-Fortunately, there are alternatives, and in this article, we’ll introduce you to eight of the best.
+Fortunately, there are alternatives, and in this article, we’ll introduce you to some of the best.

 What’s Wrong with Time Machine?

 Time Machine is an effective backup program, and I use it myself as part of my backup strategy.
 But that’s the problem: it’s just part of my system.
 It doesn’t have all the features you need in a comprehensive backup solution.

 You don’t necessarily need to replace Time Machine to get those extra features.
 You could use it alongside other backup applications with different strengths.
 Or you can stop using it and replace it with an app that does everything you need.

 What Is Time Machine Good At?

 Time Machine is great at backing up your files and folders to a drive connected to your computer or network.
 It will do this automatically and continuously, and restoring your data is easy, whether it’s just one lost file or your entire drive.
 Because your drive is continually being backed up, you’re unlikely to lose much information if your hard drive dies.